Large Overlaid Cognitive Radio Networks: From Throughput Scaling to Asymptotic Multiplexing Gain: Introduction

 The rest of the paper is organized as follows.
 Section \ref{sec:systemmodel} introduces the mathematical model, notations, and definitions.
-In Section \ref{sec:singletier} we consider the \emph{spatial throughput} scaling of the single-tier network.
+In Section \ref{sec:singletier} we consider the \emph{spatial throughput} of the single-tier network.
 Section \ref{sec:CognitiveNetworkThroughputScaling} studies the cognitive overlaid scenario and addresses the tradeoff between the primary and secondary networks by introducing the notion of asymptotic multiplexing gain (AMG).
 In particular, we show that both networks can achieve their corresponding single-tier throughput scaling regardless of the setting for the spectrum sensing range.
-However, for the case with a denser secondary network, spectrum sensing can improve the primary network AMG; whereas, for the case with a sparser secondary network, the primary network AMG cannot be enhanced (asymptotically) by spectrum sensing while maintaining a non-trivial throughput for the secondary network.
+However, for the case with a denser secondary network, spectrum sensing can improve the primary network AMG; whereas, for the case with a sparser secondary network, the spectrum sensors turn out to be redundant and the primary network AMG can be enhanced by reducing the medium access probability of secondary users while maintaining a non-trivial sum-throughput for the secondary network.
 Section \ref{sec:conclusion} concludes the paper.